nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

 ```

 ##JavaScript & 3rd Party Options
+Cordova also can take advantage of pure JavaScript based solutions to authenticate against Oauth providers thanks to the **InAppBrowser** plugin.
+See [this article](http://phonegap-tips.com/articles/google-api-oauth-with-phonegaps-inappbrowser.html) for an excellent overview on the general approach JavaScript based solutions take.
+These options can be useful when client libraries are not available.
+The **[ngCordovaOauth](https://github.com/nraboy/ng-cordova-oauth)** library encapsulates this approach to allow you to target an impressive array of different Oauth providors including on-prem ADFS.
+However, in general we recommend using provider Cordova plugins, the ADAL plugin, or Azure when security is of paramount concern.

 If neither of the above options meet your needs, there are a number of 3rd party solutions that may be of use.
 First note that many Single Sign-On (SSO) solutions including [Auth0](https://auth0.com/) actually provide Cordova plugins or explictly support Cordova in their JavaScript client libraries.
 If you already have a SSO provider, be sure to check with them to see what best practices they provide for Cordova apps.

-Cordova also can take advantage of pure JavaScript based solutions to authenticate against Oauth providers like [ng-cordova-oauth](https://github.com/nraboy/ng-cordova-oauth) thanks to the **InAppBrowser** plugin.
-See [this article](http://phonegap-tips.com/articles/google-api-oauth-with-phonegaps-inappbrowser.html) for details on the general approach these JavaScript based solutions take along with information on rolling your own if you so choose.
-However, in general we recommend using SSO provider Cordova plugins, the ADAL plugin, or Azure when security is of paramount concern.

 ##Additional Security Topics
 - [Learn about Cordova platform and app security features](./cordova-security-platform.md)